autoplot/documentation/javadoc/org/autoplot/html/HtmlParserStreamer.md

+# org.autoplot.html.HtmlParserStreamer

-# org.autoplot.html.HtmlParserStreamerStream the table into an AsciiTableStreamer.
+Stream the table into an AsciiTableStreamer.

-HtmlParserStreamer( )
+# HtmlParserStreamer( )

 ***